This study aims to explore the effect of surgically induced visual and neuro-cognitive

 quality of life;

-2. Determine anatomical regions and brain networks that lead to deterioration in quality of
+2. Determine anatomical regions and brain networks that lead to deterioration in

 3. Determine extent of early recovery from surgically-induced lesions.